Write a Mysql fetchCol() query using Magento standard way without using the Model file.

-Return Type: fetchCol() always return as an array.
+Return Type: fetchCol() always returns as an array.

 Base Definition:

-Let’s write a query from the sales_order table to accomplish fetchCol() query operation.
+Let’s write a query from the sales_order table to accomplish the fetchCol() query operation.

 <?php